juhoinkinen/Annif-wiki/Usage-with-Docker.md

 # Running Annif in Docker container

-In case you are using Linux, you can get the Annif docker image from the docker registry at https://quay.io/ with:
+In case you are using Linux, you can get the Annif docker image from the docker registry at https://quay.io/repository/natlibfi/annif with<sup id="a1">[1](#myfootnote1)</sup>:

     docker pull quay.io/natlibfi/annif